You can enroll online here.

 Music for All has developed routes from areas of the country with buses already scheduled to transport students to the Summer Symposium.

-All participants should report to the Symposium registration room, located in the Park Hall Multipurpose Room, to officially check-in and pick up a credential and notebook.
+All participants should report to the Symposium registration room, located in the Student Recreation Center, to officially check-in and pick up a credential and notebook.

 Check-in will take approximately 30 minutes per participant.
 We encourage you to arrive early to ensure you complete your check-in and placement hearings/auditions (if applicable for your division) prior to opening session.